2nd grade Bingo Cards - Print Free or Customize

 Step-By-Step:

-- Open the PDF and print it.
+- Open the PDF and print a hard copy.

 - Cut the bingo cards at the cut marks if there are greater than 1 bingo cards per page.

-- Distribute one card per player.
-For marking, you can use markers.
-Crayons cost the least.
+- Give one card to each player.
+For marking, you can use crayons.
+Crayons are the cheapest.

 - Pick one person to be the caller.
-If you are playing in a small group, the caller may as well play along with their own Bingo card.
+If you are playing in a small group, the caller can as well play along with their own Bingo card.

 - The players look at their cards to see if they have the announced word.
 If they do, they cross off that word.